 - Latency: edge data centers facilitate lower latency, meaning much faster response times.
 Locating compute and storage functions closer to end users reduces the physical distance that data packets need to traverse, as well as the number of network “hops” involved, which lowers the probability of hitting a transmission path where data flow is impaired

-- Bandwidth: edge data centers process data locally, reducing the volume of traffic flowing to and from central servers.
+- Bandwidth: edge facilities process data locally, reducing the volume of traffic flowing to-and-from central servers.
 In turn, greater bandwidth across the user’s broader network becomes available, which improves overall network performance

-- Operating Cost: because edge data centers reduce the volume of traffic flowing to and from central servers, they inherently reduce the cost of data transmission and routing, which is important for high-bandwidth applications.
-More specifically, edge data centers lessen the number of necessary high-cost circuits and interconnection hubs leading back to regional or cloud data centers, by moving compute and storage closer to end users
+- Operating Cost: because edge computing data centers lower network bandwidth usage, they inherently reduce the cost of data transmission and routing.
+This is particularly beneficial for high-bandwidth applications.
+More specifically, edge facilities lessen the number of necessary high-cost circuits and interconnection hubs leading back to regional or cloud data centers, by moving compute and storage closer to end users

 - Security: edge data centers enhance security by: i) reducing the amount of sensitive data transmitted, ii) limiting the amount of data stored in any individual location, given their decentralized architecture, and iii) decreasing broader network vulnerabilities, because breaches can be ring-fenced to the portion of the network that they compromise

 What are the Types of Edge Data Centers?

 There are two major types of edge data centers, namely metro edge facilities, which are located in suburban markets, and mobile edge facilities, which are deployed in C-RAN (Cloud-Radio Access Network) hubs and at the base of cell towers.
 Additionally, within the broader mobile edge definition, facilities located at C-RAN hubs can be referred to as the aggregation edge, while deployments situated at the base of cell towers can be referred to as the access edge.